lmeyer2/coreclr-wiki/Mac-OS-X-instructions.md

-These instructions will lead you through building CoreCLR and running "Hello World".
+These instructions will lead you through building CoreCLR and running "Hello World" on OS X.

 Dependencies
 ============